rhochmayr/lilypad-local-stack/README.md

 ```

 #### Without local Docker registry
-This option is suitable for testing and development purposes.
-You can use the `lilypad-local-stack-no-registry.sh` setup to build and run images locally on your instance.
+This option is suitable for general testing and development purposes.
+You can use the `lilypad-local-stack-no-registry.sh` setup to build and run modules on your instance.
 Images can be pushed and pulled from the Docker Hub or any other public registry.

 ```
 wget https://raw.githubusercontent.com/rhochmayr/lilypad-local-stack/main/lilypad-local-stack.sh